aharonium/opensiddur.org/posts/posts/prayers-that-hurt-public-prayer-in-interfaith-settings-by-arnold-resnicoff-2009_(arnold.resnicoff_2019-02-17).html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
 The word, “amen,” means “it is true,” or “may it be so.”
 According to Jewish tradition, adopted by Christianity, saying amen is the equivalent of reciting the entire prayer (Talmud, Berakhot 53b).
 Because of this, the Talmud cautions Jews not to say amen to prayers of non-Jews, unless they have heard the entire prayer (Berakhot 51b).
-Prayer should always be taken seriously, and we must be able to make it our own before saying amen.
+Prayer should always be taken seriously, and we must be able to make it our own before saying <em>amen</em>.
 </div></td></tr>